chadcodes/chadcodes.github.io/_posts/2014-06-30-actionmailer-for-localhost.markdown

 The last line of the method above will return a `Mail::Message` object which can then be triggered to send with the `deliver` method.

 Let’s create 2 new files for the HTML and text version of the email.
 These files go in app/views/welcome_mailer and I’ve called them welcome_email.html.erb and welcome_email.text.erb.
-They should match the method 'welcome_email' in your 'WelcomeMailer' class so name things appropriately here.
+They should match the method `welcome_email` in your `WelcomeMailer` class so name things appropriately here.

 If you’re still following, take a quick break to `git`, coffee and stretch.
 Next steps are the configure the mailer smtp settings, add in your mail password to the secrets.yml file then test.